All competing dancers and their teachers, must be registered for the entire workshop at the city where competing. Entry fees are NON-REFUNDABLE.

 All entries will be adjudicated by 3-4 qualified judges.
 When there are four judges, the lowest score is automatically dropped.
 In the event that an entry is choreographed by one of the judges, he/she will only critique the entry and then his/her "score" will be the score that gets dropped.
 All ties will be broken by adding the fourth judge's score.
 If a tie remains after the addition of the fourth judge's score, the competition will be judged a tie.
 In the event that there are only three judges, the lowest score will not be dropped.

-All You Rocked JUMP!!, High Gold, Gold, High Silver and Silver award winners will be eligible for the 2014 Dance Awards!
+All You Rocked JUMP, High Gold, Gold, High Silver and Silver award winners will be eligible for the 2017 Dance Awards!

-A 1st Place Award will also be given to the highest scoring Jazz, Ballet, Tap, Lyrical, Contemporary, Musical Theatre, Hip-Hop and Specialty number in the Mini/Junior division and then in the Teen/Senior division.
+A 1st Place Award will also be given to the highest scoring Jazz, Ballet, Tap, Lyrical, Contemporary, Musical Theatre, Hip-Hop and Specialty number in the JUMPstart division, the Mini/Junior division and then in the Teen/Senior division.

-A select few Mini, Junior, Teen, Senior and Open routines will be chosen, by consensus of the judges, to receive the Best of JUMP Award and given the opportunity to participate in the Closing Show.
+A select few JUMPstart, Mini, Junior, Teen, Senior and Open routines will be chosen, by consensus of the judges, to receive the Best of JUMP Award.
 Best of JUMP Awards are presented to the routines that the judges feel are, overall, the most technical AND entertaining.
-These entries must be from the Group, Line, Extended Line, Extended Time Extended Line, Production or Extended Time Production categories.
+Depending on each studio’s overall results, some Best of JUMP routines may be asked to re-perform in the Closing Show.

 BEST IN STUDIO AWARDS